chadm9/Kick-R/README.md

 ```
 python Kick-R.py
 ```
-This will produce a summary file (Kick-R.out) and 250 (in this example) Gaussian inpupt files which are to be submitted for optimization.
+This will produce a summary file (Kick-R.out), and 250 (in this example) Gaussian inupt files which are to be submitted for optimization.
 An example of one such input file is:

 ```